Skip to content

 Neighbourhood Wardens deal with environmental problems to improve local areas.
 They promote community involvement and social inclusion, especially among young people.
 Regular patrols are carried out throughout the county, dealing with issues they encounter, or are reported to them.
 They also help to tackle low level anti-social behaviour, where it is safe to do so.

-If you need assistance from a neighbourhood warden, please contact us.
+If you need assistance from a neighbourhood warden, please Contact Customer Services.

 Tackling environmental crimes